Hi,

 From India, Indore

-It's not mandatory that you get it signed from your employer.
-The same can be deposited to any regional office with attestation from any of the Gazetted office, a bank manager, through a postmaster, or even through a magistrate.
+It's not mandatory that you get it signed by your employer.
+The same can be deposited to any regional office with attestation from any of the Gazetted officers, a bank manager, through a postmaster, or even through a magistrate.
 You should deposit it with all your bank details, duly self-attested on receiving stamp with both Form 19 & Form 10-C.

 From India, Chandigarh